Timeline: Egypt since January protests

 November 21 - Cabinet tenders resignation.

 November 22 - Tantawi promises that a civilian president will be elected in June 2012, six months sooner than the army had planned.
-Tantawi confirms parliamentary elections will begin on November 28 as planned.
+Tantawi confirms the Nov 28 parliamentary elections.

-November 25 - Thousands demanding an end to military rule, pack Tahrir Square in the biggest turnout of a week of protests and violence that has killed 42 people.
+-- Tantawi angers many demonstrators by suggesting a referendum on whether military rule should end earlier.

--- Kamal Ganzouri is named by the ruling army council to head a national salvation cabinet.
-He had served as prime minister under Mubarak from 1996 to 1999.
+November 23 - Health ministry says 32 people have died in days of clashes but a Reuters count has a toll of 38.